The TAO project

 Research on topographical features by field works

-Carried out 8 field works until 2004
+Carried out in 8 field expeditions until 2004

 Research on meteorological condition near the ground with a weather monitor